octopus-network/octopus-appchain-anchor/README.md

 * Burn wrapped appchain token (to transfer back to a certain account in appchain).
 * Mint wrapped appchain token (by a verified cross-chain message to transfer native appchain token to a certain account in NEAR protocol).
 * Withdraw unbonded stake (of a validator or a delegator) with OCT token.
 * Withdraw rewards of a validator with wrapped appchain token.
 * Withdraw rewards of a delegator with wrapped appchain token.

+### Pause or resume rewards withdrawal

+The owner account of this contract can pause or resume rewards withdrawal in this contract.
+The actions that will be limited should be:

+* Withdraw rewards of a validator with wrapped appchain token.
+* Withdraw rewards of a delegator with wrapped appchain token.